Dentosal/python-sc2/strategy/Issues.md

 # Optional

 - poor building location placement --> trying to build addons failed due to missing space --> more distance to other buildings
+    - note: will not rebuild since building can be used
 - Lower supply depot
 - attack in groups instead of sending single units